 When you generate a migration spreadsheet, your migration starts.
 You can edit the spreadsheet to configure your migration while your files are uploading to the My Drive of your uploader account.
 You then confirm when you’re ready to create your files in AODocs.

-– There’s no difference between the extraction and migration spreadsheets, except that in extraction spreadsheets the attachments tab isn't populated.
-Other than this, they’re generated in exactly the same way, according to the options you select in the configuration screen.
+– There’s no difference between the extraction and migration spreadsheets.
+They’re generated in exactly the same way, according to the options you select in the configuration screen.

 – You can also create migration spreadsheets from scratch.

 Gateway is a tool that runs locally during the extraction and upload phases when running the following migration types:

 - File server

 - SharePoint on premise

 Important: You must install Gateway to run these migration types.

 Gateway allows Migrate for AODocs to access the local data that you want to import into AODocs.
 Migration can take a long time, so you may want to quit Migrate for AODocs and close Chrome.
 You can leave Gateway running so your migration continues.